 SIMV is another mode of ventilation that also seeks to mitigate the shortcomings of CMV.
-While SIMV has historically been cited as a mode for weaning patients from the vent27, it does have utility and is commonly used in the transport setting.
 SIMV assists patient effort by a similar trigger mechanism as is seen in AC mode; the difference is that rather than giving a full breath it provides a "pressure support breath" to augment patient effort.
 We haven't yet made it to the point of fully discussing the difference between pressure-delivered and volume-delivered breaths, but know that a pressure-delivered breath gives a variable amount of air (at a set pressure) and the resultant volume of air is dependent on how much the lung tissue expands in response to that set pressure.